liptiavenica/my-porto/README.md

-# Build your own portfolio! 🚀
+# Build your own web portfolio! 🚀

 Welcome to the Class of Friday Afternoon with Duo Mochii (Web Portfolio Workshop)!